lacanoid/datalink/docs/pg_datalinker.md

 Datalinker runs a loop checking entries in `datalink.dl_linked_files` table.
 Here it sees the results of transactions already commited in postgres.

-It then attempts to modify files accordingly.
+It then attempts to modify linked files accordingly.

 Responsibilities
 ----------------